 - 1. Perform the procedure under "To get ready for audio recording" (page E-123). - This enters the rhythm mode. - 2.
 Select a tone and rhythm, and configure other settings for the song you plan to record. - 3.
-Press the C-2 (AUDIO RECORD) button.
+Press the C-3 (AUDIO RECORD) button.

-- This cause the AUDIO indicator to flash, which indicates the audio record mode. - The C-2 (AUDIO RECORD) button will also start flashing, which indicates audio record standby.
+- This cause the (AUDIO) indicator to flash, which indicates the audio record mode. - The C-3 (AUDIO RECORD) button will also start flashing, which indicates audio record standby. - The audio record screen like the one shown below will appear on the display.